noflo/noflo/README.md

 ## Requirements and installing

 NoFlo requires a reasonably recent version of [Node.js](http://nodejs.org/), and some [npm](http://npmjs.org/) packages.
+Ensure you have the `coffee-script` package installed (`coffee` command should be available on command line) and NoFlo checked out from Git.
+Build NoFlo with:

+    $ cake build

-You can install everything needed by a simple:
+Then you can install everything needed by a simple:

     $ npm link